svanderweerd/codex/docs/setup-docs/getting-started.md

   saw in the previous post, the website will be saved in a new branch named gh-pages and a push of this branch is done towards GitHub.
 If you go to the Actions tab on the GitHub repository, you will see GitHub automatically picking up the new gh-pages branch and deploying it to GitHub pages.
 * Now your site is hosted on github pages accordingly.
-Everything has been setup!
+Everything has been set up!

 ## Automated deployments